Prag8855/aab/content/guides/fragebogen-zur-steuerlichen-erfassung.md

 - **Antrag wurde gestellt am** - Application was made on...
     If you already applied for a trade register entry, but you have not received it, enter the date of your application.
 - **Ort des zuständigen Registergerichts** - Location of the registry court
-    If you applied for a trade register entry, or if you already have a trade register entry, enter the location of the *Registergerichts* where you have an entry.
+    If you applied for a trade register entry, or if you already have a trade register entry, enter the location of the *Registergericht* where you have an entry.
 - **Handelsregister Bezeichnung** - Label of the trade register
     If you have a trade register entry, select the first letters of your trade register number.
 - **Handelsregister Nummer** - Trade register number